 This post was last updated in June 2023.

-A lot has changed at Jack Daniel in the past few years.
-For one, while it’s still a dry county—yes, those rumors are unfortunately true—you can, in fact, sample at the distillery, which wasn’t the case a decade ago.
+A lot has changed at Jack Daniel’s Distillery over the years.
+For one, while it’s still a dry county—yes, that’s still a thing—you can, in fact, sample at the distillery, which wasn’t the case a decade ago.
 Now, there are three exceptions to purchasing alcohol in Moore County: 1) when you go on an official Jack Daniel’s tour through the distillery, 2) if you’re an employee and are the recipient of Good Friday each month (more on that later) and 3) if you purchase something from the on-site White Rabbit Saloon to consume back at home.

 Dry county or not, Lynchburg locals are some of the most jovial humans I’ve ever met, and our tour guide Kim on this particular occasion followed suit by being friendly, informative, fun and outright hilarious.
 It must be something in the air, or maybe the (spring) water.